 When do we take a stand and address this rapidly growing gun violence and convey a solid message to suggest that our children will no longer be sitting ducks (Harris, 2024)?
 When do we start taking steps to reverse this societal norm of traumatic occurrences that impact all of us (especially children) in one way or another (Koepke et al., 2023; Harris, 2024)?
-Regardless of which side of the equation you are on, most will agree that gun violence, a problem deeply rooted in the fabric of America's society, needs to be addressed immediately.
+Regardless of which side of the equation you are on, most will agree that gun violence, a problem deeply rooted in the fabric of ’America’s society, needs to be addressed immediately.

 Since the gun violence problem is prolific, it will take a collaborative intervention/process that should include numerous experts (especially sociologists) working together to develop theories, methods, and measurable practices to address this pressing issue (Rebach & Bruhn, 1991; de Gauleja, 2021).
 Although it may take time to work through this conflict and reach an acceptable solution, doing nothing is not an option (Folger et al., 2021).

 America’s (societal) internal war regarding guns and gun violence is highly complex in that it contains several interrelated factors, with the main two being that one side of the argument is that guns should be readily available for purchase with minimal controls because they believe that guns do not kill people; people do.
-The opposing side's stance is that if people have limited access to guns, gun violence will be reduced.
+The opposing ’side’s stance is that if people have limited access to guns, gun violence will be reduced.
 Regardless of who is wrong or right, currently, gun violence is traumatizing people, especially kids and more kids of color (Swanson, 2020; Ormerod, 2020).
 Again, perhaps the starting point would be to assemble a robust bi-partisan group of sociologists (and other noteworthy stakeholders) to analyze the problem and develop policies and procedures containing probable solutions (Smith, 2022).

 The right to bear arms (for various uses) is an American right (Malcolm, 2023).
-As stated by Braga, “Guns are obviously designed to be lethal instruments.
-Although guns in civilian hands are used for sport shooting, hunting, and dealing with animal pests, they can also be deployed against people for legal self-defense or criminal purposes; furthermore, the risk of death is elevated when a gun is involved” (Braga et al., 2011, pp. 149 & 152).
+As stated by Braga et al. (2021)“Guns are obviously designed to be lethal instruments.
+Although guns in civilian hands are used for sport shooting, hunting, and dealing with animal pests, they can also be deployed against people for legal self-defense or criminal purposes; furthermore, the risk of death is elevated when a gun is involved” (pp. 149 & 152).
 America is in the throes of an internal war regarding guns and gun violence; too many lives are lost daily, calling for an immediate solution to address this horrific societal epidemic.

+References

 Bacon et al. (2024) Gun lobby targeted as Ga.
 Churches mourn.
 Desert Sun/USA Today

 Link